Elbert-Ainstein/Life-Sim/README.md

 ## Website Link:
 [lifesim.xyz](http://lifesim.xyz)

-***!minor warning!***
+#### ***!minor warning!***

->Js uses a lot of ram, so be cautious when experimenting with great numbers of particles.
+>Js uses a lot of ram, so be cautious when experimenting with great numbers of particles when you clone this repo.
+>
+>Also, since I have not added the GUI, consider not opening the link as there are 5k particles ready to consume your RAM.

-## Features to be made soon:
+> ### Features to be made soon:
-- GUIs
+> - GUIs
-- Customizable colors based on HEX color codes
+> - Customizable colors based on HEX color codes

 ### Code as follows: